-Volkswagen Group Japan KK (VGJ) is engaged in the import and sales of Volkswagen cars and parts in Japan and in providing support to dealer sales activities via market surveys, advertising and public relations, dealer development,and after service.
+Volkswagen Group Japan KK (VGJ) is engaged in the import and sales of Volkswagen cars and parts in Japan and in providing support to the dealers’ sales activities via market surveys, advertising and public relations, dealer development, and after service.

-The company is headquartered in Toyohashi, which is a prime location for nationwide distribution and activities directly related to the vehicles, such as off-loading from ships, pre-delivery preparation, delivery, and after-sales related services.
-The divisions responsible are Vehicle Logistics, Parts Depot, and Technical Service, and they share the facility with indirect operations divisions,such as Human Resources, General Service, Accounting & Treasury, and Information Systems.
+The company is headquartered in Toyohashi, which is a prime location for nationwide distribution and activities directly related to the vehicles, such as off-loading from ships, pre-delivery preparation, delivery and after-sales related services.
+The divisions responsible like Vehicle Logistics, Parts Depot and Technical Service are sharing the facilities with divisions related to indirect operations such as Human Resources, General Service, Accounting & Treasury and IT.

-The Tokyo office integrates the Divisions of Sales (in charge of the national dealer network as well as sales planning and implementing sales policies and systems), Marketing (which includes Product Planning and Marketing Communications), After Sales, and Communications (which handles both internal and external communication), striving for the efficient and timely gathering and dissemination of information.
+The Tokyo office integrates the divisions of Sales (in charge of the national dealer network as well as sales and product planning and implementing sales policies and systems), Marketing (, which includes Marketing Communications and Retail Marketing), After Sales and Communications (, which handles both internal and external communication), striving for the efficient and timely gathering and dissemination of information.

 Volkswagen has been loved in Japan as the “People’s Car” brand since 1953, when official imports started.